dseguy/php-error-messages/messages/access-to-undeclared-static-property-%s::$%s.rst

 This error is reported when reading an undefined static property.
 The property must be defined before usage, or it yields a Fatal error.

-This error is related to static properties: a different error is emitted for properties.
+This error is related to static properties: a different error is emitted for non-static properties.

 Example
 _______